-John Farrow, Partner at Anderson Lloyd, discusses matters of policies, procedures and the exercise of discretion following Matthews v Bay of Plenty District Health Board ahead of his upcoming presentation at the Appearing in the Employment Relations Authority, where it will focus on protecting business interests in an employment agreement.
+John Farrow, Partner at Anderson Lloyd, discusses matters of policies, procedures and the exercise of discretion following Matthews v Bay of Plenty District Health Board ahead of his upcoming presentation together with Fiona McMillan, Senior Associate at Anderson Lloyd at the Employment Agreements Intensive, where it will focus on protecting business interests in an employment agreement.

 The full Employment Court decision of Matthews v Bay of Plenty District Health Board traverses a number of issues, including discretionary gratuities and the legal status of policies.

 The Law is clear that reference to a policy in an employment agreement causes the terms of that policy to be a binding part of the agreement.
 It is common practice for employers to reference separate policies and procedures or workplace manuals in employment agreements.
 Clauses usually require an employee to be familiar with the provisions of any relevant policy and procedure and to comply with them.
 Some clauses specify that failure to comply with relevant policies and procedures may result in disciplinary action.
 Some clauses make it clear that the employer may, from time to time, amend the policies and procedures.

 The conventional wisdom is that it is preferable to include provisions that are likely to change over time within a policy or a procedure.
 The reason for this is that the terms of an employment agreement cannot be varied without the consent of both parties whereas the terms of a policy can be amended by the employer following good faith consultation with the employee.